 Good Morning, I Love You, the power of daily practice

 |“…one of the most powerful toolkits that we have in our lives is how-when we breathe.
 So we have to understand this tight linkage between breathing and our physiological state and the exciting portal that breathing gives us.”
 Dr. Stephen Porges, author, researcher, and pioneer of Polyvagal theory

 In an inspiring TED talk, scientist and author Dr. Shauna Shapiro talks about the neuroscience behind a daily meditation practice and the importance of starting small to keep it going.
 I was so inspired, I immediately picked up a copy of Dr. Shapiro’s “Good Morning, I Love You”.
 In it, she shares the science behind a daily mindful meditation practice that centers around compassion.
 It’s one aspect of this work that’s often ignored.

 |“Meditation is a teachable, learnable skill that allows you to go from being in the movie of your thoughts, to a member of the audience, able to observe the story you created” Tim Ferriss, multiple NY Times bestselling author and high-performance coach

-Dr. Shapiro identifies 3 pillars of meditation intention, awareness, and attitude.
-She suggests that when we notice our mind wandering, we meet our meandering attention with an attitude of kindness and open-minded curiosity.
+She suggests instead that when we notice our mind wandering, we meet our meandering attention with an attitude of kindness and open-minded curiosity.
 And that this attitude is one we can cultivate all of the time.
 I agree, it’s a challenge, but it’s also a great place to keep coming back to.